Reports

 Figure 2.
 Comparison of photos from the first of each month, May through August.
 "Old" picam photos in the left column and "new" picam photos in the right column.
 Each photo is from 12:45 PST.
 Near the end of the growing season, the canopy is at the same height as the "old" picam.

 Figure 3.
 Time series of GCC values from each picam, with each symbol representing one photo.
 There are 5 photos from each day: 11:15, 11:45, 12:15, 12:45, and 13:15 PST.
 At the start of the comparison period, the GCC from both cameras is very similar, but they get more different as time passes.
-The "old" picam has a lower GCC than the "new" picam by mid-August.
+The "old" picam has a slightly higher GCC than the "new" picam by mid-August.

 Conclusion: Camera's view angle does impact our calculated GCC.